 Earth and Space Standards Crosscutting Concepts & Background Information for Educators Develop, revise, and use models based on evidence to construct explanations about the movement of the Earth and Moon within our solar system.
 Crosscutting Concepts: Patterns, Cause and Effect, Scale, Proportion and Quantity; Systems and System Models; Energy and Matter; Structure and Function; Stability and Change4 Background Information: The Earth moves round the Sun taking about a year for one orbit.
-The Moon orbit Earth taking about four weeks to complete an orbit.
-The Sun, at the center of the system, is the only object in the solar system that is a source of visible light.
-The reflects light from the Sun and as it moves round the Earth only those parts illumi by the Sun are seen.
-The Earth rotates about an axis lying north to south and this makes it appear that the Sun, Moon and stars are moving round the Earth.
-The orbits of Earth around the sun and of the moon around Earth, together wir rotation of Earth about an axis between its North and South poles, cause obser patterns.
+The Moon orbits the Earth taking about four weeks to complete an orbit.
+The Sun, at the center of the solar system, is the only object in the solar system that is a source of visible light.
+The Moon reflects light from the Sun and as it moves round the Earth only those parts illuminated by the Sun are seen.
+The Earth rotates about an axis lying north to south and this motion makes it appear that the Sun, Moon and stars are moving round the Earth.
+2(p.
+25) The orbits of Earth around the sun and of the moon around Earth, together with the rotation of Earth about an axis between its North and South poles, cause observable patterns.
 Some objects in the solar system can be seen with the naked eye.
-Planets night sky change positions and are not always visible from Earth as they orbit th Stars appear in patterns called constellations, which can be used for navigatio appear to move together across the sky because of Earth's rotation.
+Planets in the night sky change positions and are not always visible from Earth as they orbit the sun.
+Stars appear in patterns called constellations, which can be used for navigation and appear to move together across the sky because of Earth's rotation.
 4(p.
 176) 5.E2U1.8 Crosscutting Concepts & Background Information for Educators Obtain, analyze, and communicate evidence to support an explanation that the gravitational force of Earth on objects is directed toward the planet's center.
-Crosscutting Concepts: Patterns, Cause and Effect, Scale, Proportion and Quantity; Systems and System Models; Energy and Matter; Structure and Function; Stability and Change Background Information: Gravity is the universal attraction between all objects, however large or small, although it is only apparent when one of the objects is very large.
+Crosscutting Concepts: Patterns, Cause and Effect, Scale, Proportion and Quantity; Systems and System Models; Energy and Matter; Structure and Function; Stability and Change4 Background Information: Gravity is the universal attraction between all objects, however large or small, although it is only apparent when one of the objects is very large.
 On the Earth it results in everything being pulled down towards the center of the Earth.
 We call this downward attraction the weight of an object.
 2(p.
-21) The gravitational force of Earth acting on an object near Earth's surface pulls that object toward the planet's center.
+21) Gravity holds Earth in orbit around the sun, and it holds the moon in orbit around Earth.
+4(p.
+175) The gravitational force of Earth acting on an object near Earth's surface pulls that object toward the planet's center.
 4(p.
 117)